 Laura's user need: That her team can spend more of their time working creatively with applicants & agents on producing a satisfactory outcome and less on making sure the data within the application is correct.
-"If you can guarantee the accuracy of the data entry then this becomes a formality."

 Strategic Planner

 Ken is a strategic planner working as part of a three person team overseeing the regeneration of an inner city brownfield site.